onbloc/adena-wallet/README.md

 ```

 ​
 This will store the extension's build output in `packages/adena-extension/dist`.
+For a Firefox build, see [FIREFOX.md](FIREFOX.md).
 ​

 ## Documentation